criccio35/CentOFinder/html/_sources/README.rst.txt

 -------

 The file **test.py**
-contains an examples that illustrate how to use the code to detect the centromere location of chromosome 01 of the *Oryza sativa* Indica Group cultivar:IR64.
+contains an example that illustrates how to use the code to detect the centromere location in chromosome 01 of the *Oryza sativa* Indica Group cultivar:IR64.
 Other IR64 chromosome sequences are available in the `NCBI Genome database <https://www.ncbi.nlm.nih.gov/genome>`_ under the accession number RWKJ00000000.